Additional Academic Programs

 - Have completed a department’s specified number of units toward a declared degree, emphasis or certificate and/or have met published prerequisites;

-- Be available to work the necessary hours as agreed to by the employer, faculty, and student in a position directly related to the student’s major area of study (credit is awarded at a rate of 75 hours of work per unit);
+- Be available to work the necessary hours as agreed to by the employer, faculty, and student in a position directly related to the student’s major area of study (credit is awarded at a rate of 45 hours of work per credit);

 - Be able to identify, with the help of the employer partner and faculty sponsor, a set of job-related learning objectives that will enhance the student’s career development.

 Academic credit is awarded for completing the mutually agreed upon learning objectives assigned by the faculty sponsor.
-For students already on the job, the employer must agree to new job duties.
-Credit will not be awarded unless “new learning” takes place at the work site.
-For more information visit the Internship Program website, or contact the Internship Coordinator at 775-673-7170.
+For student's wanting to complete an internship at their place of employment, the employer must agree to establish new learning objectives before the internship is approved.
+For more information visit the Internship Program website, or contact the Internship Coordinator at 775-674-7645.

 Workforce Development and Community Education

-Workforce Development and Community Education (WDCE) offers classes (mostly noncredit), and accelerated programs and Community Education classes for personal enrichment to students of all ages in support of the College mission of lifelong learning.
+TMCC's Workforce Development and Community Education (WDCE) offers northern Nevada's largest selection of non-credit personal enrichment and professional success courses.
+Our classes, which start weekly at dozens of area locations, are tailored to adults and esteemed elders.
 For more information, please see the WDCE section of this catalog, visit wdce.tmcc.edu or call 775-829-9010.